In This Article

 If I'm being honest, coming into this experiment, I was more worried about not filling in my eyebrows than skipping foundation, but I'll get to that later.

 But, on the other hand, I've probably never received more compliments on my skin than I have in the past two weeks.
 I'm assuming it's because everyone can see my actual skin, and not just how it looks with a little aptly-placed foundation.
-I was actually even called a glow worm by one of the girls in the industry.
-For someone who is pedantic about their skin, this was a pretty wonderful compliment.
+I was actually even called a "glow worm" by one of the girls in the industry.
+For someone who is pedantic about her skin, this was a pretty wonderful compliment.

 So, the answer to the million dollar question is: Do I need makeup to feel pretty?
 No. Do I feel prettier without it?
 Not always.
 And would I do it again?
 100 percent.
-But another thought I had was the word pretty itself.
-Looking back, I'd probably rather sub it out for confident, because "pretty" is such a subjective and convoluted term.
-In short, I overall still felt capable, and good about myself without my daily face paint, and I'm pretty proud that I stuck it out.
+But another thought I had was about the word "pretty" itself.
+Looking back, I'd probably rather sub it out for "confident," because "pretty" is such a subjective and convoluted term.
+In short, I overall still felt capable and good about myself without my daily face paint, and I'm pretty proud that I stuck it out.